jjsyucsd/cse15l-lab-reports/LabReport3.md

         comments [2] implied that they took a position on this issue. jake@Jakes-MacBook-Pro plos %
 ```
+Explanation: This command inverts the search to find lines that do not contain the term "insitutions" in the file `pmed.0020191.txt` within the `./plos` directory.
+This is useful for excluding irrelevant data and focusing on content that does not include specific terms.
+It is helpful in filtering out unwanted information, making the relevant data easier to access.

 * Example 2: In this example, we use `grep -v` to search the text file `water_fees.txt` (located in the `media` subdirectory in the `government` subdirectory) for all lines that do not contain the string `"water"`.